reruo321/OS-Self-Study/_Appendix/Linux/Commands/C/chmod/README.md

 ### Examples
 #### Example 1
-TODO: Using the absolute mode of `chmod`, set permissions of a file "example_one" like this:
+TODO: Using the absolute mode of `chmod`, set permissions of a file "abs_one" like this:

-  1. Grant the *read*, *write*, and *execute* permissions for user owner.
+  1. Assign the *read*, *write*, and *execute* permissions to user owner.
-  2. Grant the *read* permission for group owner.
+  2. Assign the *read* permission to group owner.
-  3. Grant the *read* permission for others.
+  3. Assign the *read* permission to others.

 Let's find the answer step by step.